melvinsevi/MVA-Enhancing-IP-Adapter-Generation-Diversit/README.md

 python test2.py
 ```

+### Details

+For more details, youc can directly see the README of the original paper in the IP_Adapter folder

 #Notes

 Note that all the files that we modified have the _new extension in their name (example: ip_adapter_new.py)